-The operating system is restricted to a single operator (single-user mode; i.e. concurrent operators are explicitly excluded).
+The operating system is restricted to a single operator (i.e. concurrent operators are explicitly excluded).

 7 Cryptographic Key Management

 Table 7 summarizes the CSPs that are used by the cryptographic services implemented in the module.
 The rightmost column maps to the service number listed in Table 6a.